aws-samples/dr-with-eks-efs/README.md

 Make sure you are in primary cluster kubectl context by using `kubectl config use-context ...` or `kubectx`).

+Create a storage class object named as `efs-sc`.

 ```bash
 envsubst < config_files/pri_sc.yaml | kubectl apply -f -